File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 useful with options that prefix their output to the actual content:

-lines from a single file will all start at the same column, this
+numbers and byte offsets so that lines from a single file all start

 -lZ' outputs a zero byte after each file name instead of the usual